piku/sample-python-app/README.md

 This is a simple Python app that demonstrates:

 - HTTP port selection via the `PORT` variable (set in `ENV`)
 * An independent worker process (that is auto-restarted upon exit)
+* A daily scheduled worker that runs every day at 6PM
 * Another independent worker with a built-in scheduler

 To publish this app to `piku`, clone the repository and run the following commands: